malloydata/malloy/docs/_src/language/nesting.md

   )
 ```

-This "turtle" can additionally  be used to build out other computations, for example
+This named query can additionally be used to build out other computations, for example:

 ```malloy
   airports_in_ca is airports_by_facility [ state : 'CA' ]
 ```

-This is an unusual word, and it may be replaced once we figure out a better word but right now, you will see the word "turtle" from time to time, and this is what it means.

-## Turtles in Turtles
+## Nesting Nested Queries
-Turtles can be nested infinitely
+Aggregating subqueries can be nested infinitely

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy", "size": "large"}